MicrosoftDocs/playfab-docs/playfab-docs/features/data/entities/entity-api-restructure-upgrade-tutorial.md

 The following conditions must be true for this upgrade guide to apply to you:

 1. You are using the entity-based PlayFab APIs.
-2. You have upgraded to a PlayFab SDK published on 8/9/2018 or later.
+2. You have upgraded to a PlayFab SDK, published on 8/9/2018 or later.

 > [!Note]
-   > There are *no* service level changes – For example, existing titles using old SDKs will work without requiring changes.
+> There are *no* service level changes.
+For example, existing titles using old SDKs will work without requiring changes.

 ## How to upgrade

-The fundamental impact of this change is that the PlayFabEntityModel API group has been separated out into six different API groups that are logically bound together, as shown in the following picture.
+The fundamental impact of this change is that the `PlayFabEntityModel` API group has been separated out into six different API groups that are logically bound together, as shown in the following picture.

 ![Changes to PlayFabEntityModel API group](media/tutorials/changes-to-playfabentitymodel-api-group.png)